wonderbird/git-revert-workshop/README.md

 ### Exercise 1: Implement and ship a working feature

-By "implement a feature" we mean that you add a line to the file [workflows.txt](./workflows.txt).
+By "implement a feature" we mean that you add a line to the end of the file [workflows.txt](./workflows.txt).
 This will simulate the work required to add a use case to the system.

 1. Create and checkout the feature branch `feat/register` based on the `develop` branch
 2. Add the line `Register User: As a user I want to register, so that I can log in.` to the file [workflows.txt](./workflows.txt) and commit the changes with a speaking commit message
-3. Merge the feature branch into `develop`
+3. Merge the feature branch into `develop`.
+Attention: Always create a merge commit, so that we could revert the merge easily.
+Use the `--no-ff` option in `git merge --no-ff feat/register`.
 4. Refresh your web browser showing "The System" and compare the PROD system to the TEST system.
 TEST should show the added workflow while PROD is still empty.
 5. Now let's assume that our integration tests were successful.
 Merge `develop` into `main`.
 6. Refresh your web browser again.
 Now PROD and TEST should show the same workflows, but a different commit history - The final merge commit is missing on TEST.